-- ♦ Call PBX operator immediately (dial 0) to contact Security. - Security will send the Security Supervisor over to fill out a report - ♦ Ask: "Would you like to go to the Emergency Room?" - ♦ If a patient says: "Well then who is going to pay?"
-Your response: "I'm sure they'll be glad to file it on your insurance." - Security arrives, fills out the form and takes the patient to the ER by wheelchair or shuttle van. - ♦ If the patient refuses to go to the ER then it must be documented.
+♦ Call PBX operator immediately (dial 0) to contact Security.

+Security will send the Security Supervisor over to fill out a report

+- Ask: "Would you like to go to the Emergency dept?" - ♦ If the person says: "Well, then who is going to pay?"
+Your response: "I'm sure they'll be glad to file it on your insurance."

+• Security arrives, fills out the form and takes the person to the Emergency dept by wheelchair or shuttle van; but if the person has visible injuries, EMS should be called to transport.

+• If the person refuses to go to the Emergency dept then it must be documented.